An Efficient Heuristic for Betweenness-Ordering: A New Non-uniform Sampling Model

 \section{A New Non-uniform Sampling Model}

-We consider the problem of ordering two nodes based on betweenness centrality.
-To order the two nodes based on their betweenness scores, we first approximately compute their individual scores and then compare.
+We consider the problem of time-efficiently ordering of two nodes based on their betweenness centrality.
+To order the two nodes based on their betweenness scores, we first efficiently estimate their individual betweenness scores and then compare.
 Our main problem reduces to a sub-problem which requires computing a very efficient approximation of the betweenness score of a given node.
 In this section, we discuss a model which generates non-uniform probabilities for sampling the nodes.
-This model can be incorporated with Algorithm 1 to solve the above sub-problem.
-Our model is based on the inverse of degree and an exponential function in the power of distance, thus we refer it as EDDBM (exponential in distance and inverse of degree based model).
+This model can be incorporated with Algorithm~\ref{BO_algo1} to solve the above sub-problem.
+Our model is based on the inverse of degree and an exponential function in the power of distance.
+Thus we refer it as EDDBM (Exponential in Distance and inverse of Degree Based Model).
 The developed model reduces the average error by generating probabilities very close to the optimal probabilities.
-We try assigning larger probability values to the vertices contributing more to the betweeness of a given node $v$ and smaller to those which contribute less.
-We perform the analysis on the random graphs to establish the relation between probabilities and distance.
-Then, on the basis of few observations, we achieve relation between the probability and degree.
-At last we describe the steps to generate the probabilities by our model.
+We try assigning larger probability values to the vertices contributing more to the betweenness of a given node $v$ and smaller to those which contribute less.
+We analyze random $G(n,p)$ graphs to establish the relation between the node sampling probabilities and the distance between the considered node and node to be sampled.
+Then, based on few observations, we propose a relation between the sampling probability and the degree of the nodes to be sampled.
+Finally, the steps to generate the probabilities by our model is described.

+The main reason to pick random $G(n,p)$ graphs for analysis is its non-complex characteristic.
+Analysis of other categories of synthetic graphs, for example, scale-free graphs and small world graphs is hard due to their complex nature.
+Though, a model developed based on the random graphs may not be widely applicable on real-world graphs, we prove the worthiness of our model by testing it on a large set of real-world graphs.